Ensure psychological safety

 - World war

-First step IT project manager should take is the analysis of the situation and defining the level of conflict.
+The first step IT project manager should take is the analysis of the situation and defining the level of conflict.
 Try to answer the questions like - What’s the problem?
 What are its consequences and its influence on the work and the team?
 What are the possible solutions?
 What should I do?

 When it comes to the first level conflicts remember that: